Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 One possible reason for these side effects is that lithium affects the flow of sodium through nerves and muscles in the body.
 And sodium is associated with excitation.

-Serious side effects
+Severe side effects of lithium

-The serious side effects of lithium include the following:
+Severe side effects of lithium include:

-Because lithium affects hydration and urination, when used over a long period, say 30-40 years, it may cause kidney damage and thyroid issues.
-But these side effects are typically at high doses.
-Even if you do get some kidney damage, it may be reversible.
+However, if you do experience some kidney damage, it may be reversible if detected early.
 There are also medications to counteract the thyroid issues if they were to manifest.

 How to manage lithium's side effects